z5219951/task-master/README.md

 # Introduction
-Be a master of tracking where you and your collaborators are with tasks that you've got an interest in, and use TaskMaster.
-This platform will allow task masters to maintain a profile that shows tasks being worked on at a glance, where task masters can connect with others on the platform, and communicate the state of each of their tasks through the platform.
-It provides an easy way to create and assign tasks to task masters you collaborate with, and search for any tasks within your network of task master collaborators.
-You can even see an estimate of how busy each of your connected task masters is.
+Be a master of tracking where you and your collaborators are with tasks that you've got an interest in, using ClickDown.
+This platform will allow clickers to maintain a profile that shows tasks being worked on at a glance, where clickers can connect with others on the platform, and communicate the state of each of their tasks through the platform.
+It provides an easy way to create and assign tasks to fellow clickers you collaborate with, and search for any tasks within your network of clicker collaborators.
+You can even see an estimate of how busy each of your connected clickers is.

 # Setting up and Running the System
 3rd party requirements: Ngrok is needed in order to correctly forward the local deployment to dialogflow for running the chatbot.
 Ngrok can be downloaded from here: https://ngrok.com/download